On January 1, 2018, the use of recreational marijuana became legal in California for adults age 21 and older.

 - Plants must not be more than six feet tall.

-- Perimeter of cultivation area must be secured with a locked six-foot high solid fence or wall.
+- The perimeter of cultivation area must be secured with a locked six-foot high solid fence or wall.

 - Plants cannot be visible from any public right-of-way, private drive, or fire lane.